 - So the sum of both criteria satisfying cells will be 188 given in D13.

 Things to Remember About SUMIFS with Dates

 - The SUMIFs formula returns an error value ‘#VALUE!’ when the criteria do not match with the criteria range.

 - Use the ‘&’ symbol to concatenate an Excel function with a criteria string.

 - SUMIFS function works according to the AND logic, which means the range will be summed only if it meets all the given conditions.

 - Whenever you enter an array formula that means a long formula press Ctrl + Shift + Enter which will enclose your formula within a curly brace that will help you to manage the long formula easily.

 - The answer will be ‘0’ when the criteria do not match with each other.

 This is a guide to SUMIFS with Dates in Excel.
-Here we discuss how to use SUMIFS Function with Dates in Excel along with practical examples and downloadable excel template.
+Here we discuss how to use SUMIFS Function with Dates in Excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles–